e0406370/mdlstats/README.md

 # Most Watched Actors/Actresses

-- Tracks the most watched actors and actresses based on each drama, drama special, movie, or TV show listed in the user's "Completed" list on MyDramaList.
+- Tracks the most watched actors and actresses based on each drama, drama special, movie, or TV show listed in the user's 'Completed' list on MyDramaList.

 - Note that it only specifically focuses on the top 6 cast members that appear in the details page of each item.